ietf-wg-aipref/wg-materials/ietf124/minutes.md

 Roberta: how is search part of this conference?
 It seems to be unused

-Mark: added search early on because needed a way to accept search for that appliation so that intent was clear.
+Mark: added search early on because needed a way to accept search for that application so that intent was clear.
 In discussion, some want more fine-grained search controls but original intent was.

 Martin: understanding is exception would be necessary.
 Those building search use foundation models.
 Some are exclusively foundation models.
 Have been tweaked but are still foundation models